Skip to main content

 Hi, my name is Cristina I'm 21 years old, I'm come from Spain and I am a recent graduate of social work.

-A few months ago, when I graduated, I was very happy but then I realized that I didn't know what to do with my life now, If I should continue studying studying or working.
+A few months ago, when I graduated, I was very happy but then I realized that I didn't know what to do with my life now, If I should continue studying or working.
 Then one day I saw a video of a girl who did the ESC volunteer program, and my eyes lit up.
 I already knew what I wanted to do this year!

 The next step was to choose what I wanted to volunteer about and in which country.
 I was clear that I wanted to do it focused on social work.
 And since I was little I had in mind going to live in Italy for a while, so this was the time to fulfill that dream.
 So it wasn't difficult for me to choose volunteering.